wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 Activities should always be created with a `using` statement to ensure that it's collected by the garbage collector as soon as we're done.
-This is important because when you clean up an activity, it's recorded by the tracer, and it's somewhat time-sensitive to accurately measure the time it took to complete the activity.
+This is important because when you clean up an activity, it's recorded by the tracer including how long the activity was running for.
+So cleaning up is a time-sensitive action.

 The span produced by the activity is written to a tracer, which is called an `ActivitySource` in .NET.
 The activity source is responsible for writing the span to an exporter.
 We haven't configured one in this code, because it's up to the consumer of our code to choose how and where to collect telemetry.
-The following code builds a basic trace exporter that writes traces to the console:
+You can add the following code to the startup of a console application to build a basic trace exporter that writes traces to the console:

 ```csharp
 var resourceBuilder = ResourceBuilder.CreateDefault()